section-engineering-education/engineering-education/content/articles/one-way-anova-excel-testing-normality-homogeneity-using-python/index.md

 ![data set](/engineering-education/one-way-anova-excel-testing-normality-homogeneity-using-python/data-set.jpg)

-- Go to the Data tab, click on the Data Analysis sub-tab. if you can't find the sub-tab, click [here](###analysis-toolpak).
+- Go to the Data tab, click on the Data Analysis sub-tab. if you can't find the sub-tab, check the sub heading beneath.

 - Select ANOVA: single factor and click ok.
 - Click on the input range and highlight the dataset you want to use.